-There are many techniques to guide your mind towards meditation.
+There are many techniques to guide your mind towards meditation, and Taijiquan (Tai Chi) has its own.
 Being used to constant overstimulation, our brains continuously produce thoughts, with which we identity and try attach to.
 Our thoughts are ever-changing, so trying to attach to them causes restlessness and anxiety.
 Thus the first step towards meditating involves giving the mind one single, seemingly unchanging object on which it can rest.
 This is called concentration on one point (or thing, or object).
 The object of concentration may take very diverse forms: one’s breathing, one’s posture, a Koan in Zen Buddhism.
 Once the mind reaches the state of concentrating on one point, the point is surreptitiously removed, and the mind might stay in a state of concentration without an object.
 One would have just “fooled” his own mind into meditating, if this is done.

 This is, on one hand, only the initial state of meditation, and the path goes way deeper than it.
 There are huge treatises written by ancient sages on the progress of it.
 On the other hand, being able to concentrate on nothing is a great achievement.
 When most people say they are meditating, they are in fact trying to get to this first stage.